colts70/The-Sematic-Stack/README.md

 ## Hierarchical Expressed Semantic Stack (HESS)
 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### “A /.well-known/-hosted semantic manifest scheme for AI crawlers” — Built for search engines and AI
+Moves the first semantic index out of search engines’ private knowledge graphs and into a public, domain-owned layer at the root of the web.

 Status: Draft v3.0 — Conceptually Stable